 Seawater is especially known for its concentration of salt, which has a drying and aggressive effect on the skin.
 However, this salt water has unsuspected benefits for the skin.
 Discover the surprising virtues of the sea on our skin.

-Summer means swimming at the beach and days at the pool.
-The sea and the pool have a bad effect on hair.
-To remove the chlorine and salt from the hair, many are tempted to wash it every day.
-Find out in this article if daily hair washing is necessary.
+Summer often brings to mind beach swims and pool days.
+However, both the sea and the pool can have damaging effects on hair.
+To remove chlorine and salt from their hair, many are tempted to wash it daily.
+In this article, we will explore whether daily hair washing is necessary.

 The causes of acne are multifactorial.
 However, diet plays a significant role in this skin disease.
 It is often heard that foods high in fat and sugar cause acne.
 But what is the reality?
 This article provides some answers.